artwired/manage_site/README.md

 # manage_site

+Nov 2, 2022 - Day 7
+Worked on the call to action section of the design and the vertical spacing between paragraphs.

 Nov 1, 2022 - Day 6
 Worked on styling the spacing for the main nav and was exposed to CSS clamp which I need to explore more.
 It was very cool how it allowed the spacing to adjust without allowing the nav elements to crash into the surrounding divs.
 I also worked on the vertical spacing of the first 2 sections.
 Here I learned about > * + * which also need to do some further study in.